Heart attack and acute coronary syndromeAcute coronary syndrome; Myocardial infarction

 The American Heart Association recommends that patients who have, or who are at risk for, heart disease first try non-drug methods of pain relief (such as physical therapy, exercise, weight loss to reduce stress on joints, and heat or cold therapy).
 If these methods don't work, patients should take the lowest effective and safe dose of acetaminophen (Tylenol, generic) or aspirin before using an NSAID.
 The COX-2 inhibitor celecoxib (Celebrex) should be a last resort.

 Heart attacks may be rapidly fatal, evolve into a chronic disabling condition, or lead to full recovery.
 The long-term prognosis for both length and quality of life after a heart attack depends on its severity, the amount of damage sustained by the heart muscle, the preventive measures taken afterward, and the prior health status of the patient.

 Patients who have had a heart attack have a higher risk of a second heart attack.
 Although no tests can absolutely predict whether another heart attack will occur, patients can avoid having another heart attack by healthy lifestyle changes and adherence to medical treatments.

 Heart attack also increases the risk for other heart problems, including heart failure, abnormal heart rhythms, heart valve damage, and stroke.

 Higher Risk Individuals.
 A heart attack is always more serious in certain people, including:

 Women are more likely to die from a heart attack than men.
-The risk is highest in younger women.
+The gender difference is greatest for younger patients.